hoffmann2109/hoffmann2109/README.md

 </h1>

 ### A student passionate about Software Engineering.
-- 🎓 Wirtschaftsinformatik student @ Universität Klagenfurt
+- 🎓 Master's Student in Information Management (Wirtschaftsinformatik) @ Universität Klagenfurt
-- 💻 Java enthusiast | Also exploring C#
+- 💻 Mainly coding in C# and Java
 - 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/hoffmann-thomas/)

 ## 🛠️ Languages and Tools